ServusCarolus/tl-switch/README.md

 https://stackoverflow.com/questions/257616/why-does-sudo-change-the-path

 ## Excursus: Make a Group

-We include this excursus for completeness, but we do not implement this approach with `tl-switch` in the numbered setup steps below.
+**We do not implement this approach with `tl-switch` in the numbered setup steps below.**

+We include this excursus only for completeness.
 Nevertheless, experienced users can implement this alternate option.
+YMMV.

 Another way to avoid problems with `sudo` is to make the TeXLive installation writeable to all TeX users.
 The problem that results is that chaos might ensue if multiple users meddle with the installation.
 One could avoid that by using the group approach and letting only one user in that group have write privileges to the local installation.
 Both alternatives are shown below.